 Want to know more about how to treat your erectile dysfunction?
 Book an appointment with a Medcare specialist today.

 A: The right treatment for erectile dysfunction depends on your condition.
 For some patients, taking medication for health issues that could lead to erectile dysfunction, such as hypertension or diabetes, could be enough.
-Others may be advised to treat the condition with the help of oral medication like Viagra, Staxyn or Stendra.

 Patients may also be suggested testosterone replacements and injections if deemed necessary.
 In certain extreme cases penile implants have been done.
 Keep in mind that along with such treatments, making lifestyle changes, maintaining a healthy weight and doing exercises like Kegels to strengthen the pelvic floor can also help manage erectile dysfunction.